 Pituitary tumors may suppress gonadotropin secretion, such as in Cushing disease or hypothalamic tumors, craniopharyngioma, or germinoma.
 Brain injury or cranial irradiation may also result in amenorrhea.
 Other pituitary causes include empty sella syndrome, pituitary infarct, hemochromatoses, and sarcoidosis.

 Ovarian causes of primary amenorrhea

-Gonadal dysgenesis most commonly occurs in Turner syndrome (45,X).
-Accelerated loss of the germ cells in the gonads occurs.
+Gonadal dysgenesis is characterized by the congenital loss or underdevelopment of germ cells within the gonad during organogenesis.
 The gonads usually contain only fibrous tissue and are called streak gonads.
-Gonadotropin levels, especially the FSH levels, are high during early childhood and after age 9-10 years.
+In females, the most common form of gonadal dysgenesis is Turner syndrome (45,X), in which gonadotropin levels, especially the FSH levels, are high during early childhood and after age 9-10 years.

 Additional anomalies associated with Turner syndrome include short stature, webbed neck, coarctation of the aorta (10%), renal abnormalities (50%), hypertension, pigmented nevi, short forth metacarpal and metatarsals, Hashimoto thyroiditis, obesity, and osteoporosis.
 Depletion of ovarian follicles causes amenorrhea.